 - Human Trafficking Task Force e-Guide

-The most effective way to investigate human trafficking is through a collaborative, multi-agency approach with our federal, state, local, and tribal partners.
-Accordingly, DOJ supports, leads, or participates in task forces and working groups in every state within the U.S.
+The most effective way to detect and investigate human trafficking is through a collaborative, multi-agency approach with our federal, state, local, and tribal partners.
+DOJ supports, leads, or participates in task forces and working groups in every state within the U.S.

-- FBI Human Trafficking Task Forces: The Bureau’s Human Trafficking program has established FBI-funded human trafficking task forces in multiple field offices, with the purpose of working with state and local law enforcement agencies in combating human trafficking through proactive and collaborative practices.
+FBI Child Exploitation and Human Trafficking Task Forces operate within nearly every FBI field office.
 The ultimate goal of these task forces is to recover victims and investigate traffickers at the state and federal level.

 The Initiative is a collaborative effort of the Departments of Justice, Homeland Security, and Labor and the Federal Bureau of Investigation.
 Through this initiative, interagency teams of federal agents and federal prosecutors are convened in select Districts, designated through a competitive, nationwide, interagency selection process, to develop high-impact human trafficking investigations and prosecutions involving forced labor, sex trafficking of adults, and international sex trafficking.
 ACTeams coordinate closely with each agency’s specialized anti-trafficking subject matter experts to develop and implement joint strategic enforcement plans and participate in intensive advanced human trafficking training programs.
 Based on the demonstrated success of the Phase I Pilot ACTeams, all ACTeam partners collaborated to convene six additional Phase II ACTeams in 2015.
 Phase I ACTeams operated in Atlanta; El Paso, Texas; Kansas City, Missouri; Los Angeles; Memphis, Tennessee; and Miami from 2012-2013.
 Phase II ACTeams began operating in Portland, Maine; Cleveland; Minneapolis; Newark, New Jersey; Portland, Oregon; and Sacramento, California in 2016.